 Manjeet Kullar

-Manjeet Kullar is an Indian nikki verma, best known for Tamil cinema.
+Manjeet Kullar is an Indian actor, best known for Tamil cinema.
 Manjeet Kullar began their career in 1990.
-With 30 credits to their name and an average audience rating of 6.0, Manjeet Kullar remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Manjeet Kullar remains one of the most prolific and celebrated talents in the industry.
 Manjeet Kullar is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones